The best pH meter to test soil conditions

 • Customer service isn’t on point: Many reviewers report non-response when attempting to collect on the warranty

-2. Best bargain pH meter: VIVOSUN 3-in-1 Soil Tester, Plant Moisture Meter Light and PH Tester
+2. Best bargain soil pH tester: VIVOSUN 3-in-1 Soil Tester, Plant Moisture Meter Light and PH Tester

 vivosun soil tester